 Private rides are available for an additional $50.
 The private fee is a flat fee and covers everyone in your group regardless of the duration of your ride.
 For example, you would add $50 to make a ride private for an individual doing a 2-hour ride.
 Similarly, the cost would be $50 for a group of 4 riders doing a 1-hour ride.
 In other words, the private fee is a fixed cost independent of the number of riders or how long you're riding.
 It's purpose is to help us fund an additional guide for the day.

 In order to help keep our prices down, we request that you PAY IN CASH.
 We accept Mastercard, Visa, and Paypal for the deposit, but if you choose to pay the balance with a credit card, you will be charged a 4% processing fee.

-Feel free to bring bottled water and/or cameras with you.
+Feel free to bring bottled water with you.
 We recommend you wear long pants and closed toed shoes.
 Shorts are okay, if you don't mind possible chafing from the saddle or possibly a skinned knee if you allow your horse to get too close to a tree.